Dementia Q&A: What Physicians Ask About Diagnosis and Treatment

 This activity explores ways to enhance communication among providers and patients with the goal of reducing confrontational behavior when managing a difficult patient.
 It includes preventive strategies as well the considerations necessary before taking steps to end a physician-patient relationship.

-Making Informed Consent an Informed Choice: Training for Healthcare Leaders
+Informed Consent as an Informed Choice: Training for Healthcare Leaders

 This activity is designed for healthcare professionals in leadership positions.
 It covers the principles of informed consent, crafting and disseminating an informed consent policy, and building systems to improve the informed consent process.